globalnomadllc/AI-Product-Strategist/_posts/2024-12-28-prompt-library.md

 ## **Introducing the Prompt Repository**

 The **Prompt Repository** is a thoughtfully designed toolkit that combines:
-- **Reusable YAML-based prompts**: Structured prompts for specific tasks like summarization, paraphrasing, release notes generation, and more.
+- **Reusable YAML-based prompts**: Structured prompts for specific tasks like summarization, paraphrasing, and more.
-- **Jupyter notebooks**: Interactive workflows that guide you through using these prompts with real-world data.
+- **Jupyter notebooks**: Complete end-to-end solutions for accomplishing common jobs to be done like generating release notes, extracting key insights from a research paper or writing a blog article.
 - **API integrations**: Connect your favorite NLP tools (like OpenAI's GPT models) to supercharge the results.

 ---